 The COVID-19 pandemic has led to counselors searching for free games and tools for virtual counseling sessions.
-Although the pandemic has led to many challenges, one positive aspect is that counselors have been expanding their skillsets as they learn to navigate the virtual counseling world.
-Whether you are a school counselor meeting with children through distance learning or a clinical counselor who is navigating TeleHealth, there is a wide range of free games and tools for virtual counseling.
+Although the pandemic has led to many challenges, one positive aspect is that counselors have been expanding their skill sets as they learn to navigate the virtual counseling world.
+Whether you are a school counselor meeting with children through distance learning or a clinical counselor navigating telehealth, there is a wide range of free games and tools for virtual counseling.

 Why Use Games and Tools in Virtual Counseling?

-Providing virtual counseling services can be as simple as using empathic listening and helping children build upon their skills.
-However, we know that research shows that children learn best through hands-on activities and play.
-By incorporating virtual games and tools into your counseling sessions, you can create extra engagement as children learn through play.
-In addition, counseling sessions that involve play also help to build a trusting relationship between the child and the counselor.
-Keep reading to learn about free games and tools for your virtual counseling sessions.
+Providing virtual counseling services can be as simple as empathic listening and helping children build upon their skills.
+However, research shows that children learn best through hands-on activities and play.
+You can create extra engagement by incorporating virtual games and tools into your counseling sessions.
+In addition, counseling sessions that involve play also help build a trusting relationship between the child and the counselor.

 Free Interactive Games

-The following list of interactive games can be played live during your virtual counseling or TeleHealth sessions.
+The following interactive games can be played live during virtual counseling or telehealth sessions.
 Although the steps for each website vary, you can follow these general directions to get started:

 - Click the link below to open the game website.